Attendance and the School Day

 The school cannot accept responsibility for children who arrive at school before 8:40am, unless they attend our School Breakfast Club (more information can be found in the Our Breakfast Club page of this website).
 Children in KS1 and EYFS must not be left unattended by parents until they are safely in their class lines.

-Our school day begins with the morning bell at 8.50am when the children then line up in their class groups and are collected by their class teacher.
+Our school day begins with the morning bell at 8.40am (8.50am for reception).
 We expect all children to arrive to school on time.
 Children who are frequently late for school or leave before the end of the day miss valuable learning time.
 Children arriving after 9.00am are marked late and need to report to the school office to sign in.
-Children arriving after 9.20am without prior notice will be registered as unauthorised late.
+Children arriving after 9.15am without prior notice will be registered as unauthorised late.
 Parents are asked to make every effort to ensure that medical appointments are made for out of school hours.
-The School’s Educational Welfare Officer closely monitors pupils’ attendance and punctuality regularly.
+The School’s Executive Headteacher closely monitors pupils’ attendance and punctuality regularly.
 (Our Attendance Policy can be viewed in the Policies section of this website).